MindscapeHQ/raygun4py/RELEASING.md

 ### Publish to PyPi

-1. Activate the local environment created in the `CONTRIBUTING.md` guideline.
+1. Install build tools: `pip install build`
-2. Install release tools: `python3 -m pip install setuptools twine`.
+2. Build the package: `python -m build`
-3. Run `python setup.py sdist`.
+3. Check that the files `dist/raygun4py-x.y.z.tar.gz` and `dist/raygun4py-x.y.z-py3-none-any.whl` have been created.
-4. Check that the file `dist/raygun4py-x.y.z.tar.gz` has been created.
+4. Install twine: `pip install twine`
-5. Run `twine check dist/raygun4py-x.y.z.tar.gz` and fix any warnings.
-Repeat the `sdist` command if necessary.
+5. Check the package: `twine check dist/*`
-5. Run `twine upload dist/raygun4py-x.x.x.tar.gz` to upload the package.
+6. Upload to PyPi: `twine upload dist/*`
-6. Provide the API token when asked.
+7. Provide the API token when asked.
-7. Now the package is available for customers.
+8. Now the package is available for customers.

 ### Merge PR to master